 What is the difference between Total Views and Unique Views?

 Total views counts of ALL views of the video both live and archived.
 If someone refreshes the page, that would count as 2 views for the broadcast.
 If someone is watching the broadcast and leaves and comes back to the broadcast, that would count as 2 total views.
 A Unique Viewer comes from a specific device and that device can refresh the page as many times as it wants and that counts as 1 view.
 That device could also stop watching the stream and come back later on to watch the stream and that would also count as 1 view.
-We think Unique Views is a much more accurate number of viewers compared to Total Views.
+Unique Views tends to be a more accurate way to assess number of views.

 Can I see the name of the person watching the broadcast?